Canon T7i vs M5

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2017 and September 2016.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2017 and September 2016.
 The T7i is a DSLR, while the M5 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon T7i and the Canon M5.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon T7i and the Canon M5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T7i – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably smaller (21 percent) than the Canon T7i.
 Moreover, the M5 is markedly lighter (20 percent) than the T7i.
 In this context, it is worth noting that neither the T7i nor the M5 are weather-sealed.